Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Conclusion and Recommendations

 Our work opens several directions for future study.
-We have shown some of the benefits of using the Ruppeiner-$N$ metric, but it remains to be seen what other results in the literature will change with this reformulation of the Ruppeiner metric.
-Much of the theoretical groundwork for the Ruppeiner geometry is based on the Ruppeiner-$V$ metric, which is more intuitive and gives a ready interpretation to some quantities that can be computed, but we see no fundamental reason preventing us from using the Ruppeiner-$N$ metric.
-In this work, we did not consider the theoretical underpinnings of the Ruppeiner-$N$ metric, and in particular, \emph{why} it works better than the traditional Ruppeiner-$V$ metric for the applications we considered.
+Though we have demonstrated some of the benefits of using the Ruppeiner-$N$ metric, we expect our results to be far from exhaustive.
+Much of what is known about the Ruppeiner geometry is based on the Ruppeiner-$V$ metric, which is more intuitive and gives a ready interpretation to some quantities that can be computed, but we see no fundamental reason against using the Ruppeiner-$N$ metric.
+It remains to be seen what other results in the thermodynamic geometry literature will change with our proposed reformulation.
+In this paper, we have shied away from exploring deeper theoretical and interpretational aspects of the Ruppeiner-$N$ metric, and it remains a mystery why it works better than the traditional Ruppeiner-$V$ metric for the applications we considered.

-It is also interesting to investigate further the EoS expansion we presented in this study and its possible applications.
-The parameter space of the EoS class is quite wide with five free functions that determine a particular thermodynamic system.
+Finally, we expect further improvements in the EoS expansion we presented in this study.
+The flexibility of our EoS parametrization is quite wide with five free functions needed to specify a particular thermodynamic system.
 Physical interpretations are yet to be given to these free functions.
-Lastly, it is a curious matter why the Ricci construction works very well for some systems, but not for all generic systems falling under our EoS expansion.
-We can in fact turn the question around and ask what conditions allow the Ricci construction to generate a Widom line consistent with the standard curve.
+It is a curious matter that the Ricci construction should work very well for some systems, but not in general.
+One potential line of inquiry can start with turning the question around and asking what conditions the EoS must satisfy for the Ricci construction to generate a Widom line that is consistent with the standard thermodynamic one.
 We leave this and related questions to future work.